jorismeurs/SIMS_imzML/README.md

 [1] A. M. Race, I. B. Styles, J. Bunch, Inclusive sharing of mass spectrometry imaging data requires a converter for all.
 J. Proteomics 75, 5111–5112 (2012).

+## Requirements & dependencies
+Developed and tested in MATLAB R2017a on Windows 10 </br>
+Toolboxes to be installed with MATLAB: </br>
+- Signal Processing Toolbox
+- Bioinformatics Toolbox
+- Statistics & Machine Learning Toolbox

 ## Main functionality
 1. ```obj = SIMSimzML``` Initiate class with default values </br>
 2. ```obj = obj.locateFiles``` Locate the imzML Converter .jar file ```imzMLConverter.jar``` followed by the .imzML files of interest </br>